 But you need to show proof of address.
 You can use your lease, but any of the following documents might also be accepted:

 - Thai house registration

-- Letter of reference from a ‘reputable’ Thai person, an embassy, a university or a similar person or organisation in high standing
+- Letter of reference from a reputable Thai person, an embassy, a university, or a similar person or organization in high standing

-- Letter from a company stating that you are in the process of getting a work permit
+- Letter from a company saying that you are getting a work permit

 - Message from your home bank to the Thai bank via the SWIFT messaging network

-For Bangkok Bank, there are online instructions available on how to open an account as a non-resident.
-Following them is probably a good guideline regardless of which bank you’re applying to.
+For Bangkok Bank, there are online instructions on how to open an account as a non-resident.

 If you have a work permit, you are also able to open a current account.
 In practice, those work the same way as a savings account in Thailand.
 The only difference is that you receive a checkbook but no passbook.
 In terms of functionality, I haven’t noticed any difference.